And why none of it says anything real about who you are.

 The whole system is designed this way.

-The illusion of “perfect” lives
+The illusion of “perfect” lives on social media

 Let’s be honest: